-Rachel Glickhouse is a journalist and the partner manager for ProPublica’s Documenting Hate project.
-She previously worked at Univision, Medium and Americas Society/Council of the Americas and has written for Al Jazeera America, Quartz and GlobalPost.
+Rachel Glickhouse is a journalist and the partner manager for the Electionland project.
+Previously, she was partner manager for ProPublica’s Documenting Hate for three years.
+She has worked at Univision, Medium and Americas Society/Council of the Americas and has written for Al Jazeera America, Quartz and GlobalPost.
 She has a B.A. in Latin American studies and Spanish from George Washington University and a master’s degree from the CUNY Graduate School of Journalism.

 As the project investigating hate in America comes to an end, we look back at reporting highlights and the impact of our work.

 ProPublica worked with close to 200 newsrooms in the U.S. to crowdsource hate crimes and bias incidents as part of our Documenting Hate project.
 The collaboration is wrapping up, but its lessons are worth remembering.

 We asked members of Congress what they wanted to do about hate violence beyond offering thoughts and prayers.
 Here’s what they said.